top of page

 Mix in the Dijon mustard, then pour in 150–200 ml water.
 Scrape the bottom of the pot to release the browned bits.
 Return the beef to the pot, turning it a few times so it’s evenly coated with the sauce.
 Taste the liquid and season lightly again with salt and pepper before covering.

-The beef should be about one-third covered with liquid — not fully submerged.
-Once the lid is on, the pot will create its own steam in the oven, keeping everything moist.
+The beef should be covered with liquid only by about one third, never fully submerged.
+This amount of moisture is enough, because once the lid is on, the pot creates its own steam in the oven.

 Slow-cook until tender